MaastrichtU-IDS/best-practices/website/docs/git-tutorial.md

 ## Git best practices

+### Do not commit all your files
+In general, binary files should not be included in your commit as they can drastically reduce performance and make your repository bulky.
+The .gitignore file can be used to ignore any such files.
+Check [here](https://www.toptal.com/developers/gitignore) for examples.
+Furthermore, make sure never to include any credentials in your commits that can reside in configuration files.

+### Commit frequently
+As commits are stored locally until pushed, commit as frequently as possible.
+Undesired commits can always be changed, removed, squashed and so on as long as the commits have not yet been pushed.
+Once you are confident with your work, `git push`.
+Even if you have made mistakes pushing your code to a remote repository they can always be fixed.
+Don't panic, and ask the developer team for help.

 ### Atomic commits
 Once you are familiar with the some of the technical basics of `git`, it can be helpful to start utilizing [atomic commits](https://www.pauline-vos.nl/atomic-commits/).
 Among other advantages, this practice of making small changes at a time without breaking the code allows you to go back to any point earlier point in time and run that version of the code without issues.